Home » How to Determine Fault After a Car Accident

 If you’ve been in an accident, you may be staring down a stack of hospital bills, wondering how you’re ever going to pay for them.

 Depending on who was at fault for the crash, the other driver’s insurance company may be responsible for paying these and other costs.
-Unfortunately, liability is not always cut and dry, and determining who was at fault for an accident can be complicated.
+Unfortunately, liability is not always cut and dry, and determining who was at fault for a car accident can be complicated.

-If you or a loved one has been injured in a car or truck accident, it’s in your best interest to speak with a personal injury attorney.
-They can help determine who is legally liable for the accident, and whether you are owed compensation for medical bills, car repairs, lost income, and other damages.
+If you or a loved one has been injured in a car or truck accident, it’s in your best interest to speak with a Houston car accident lawyer.
+Personal injury lawyers can help determine who is legally liable for the accident, and whether you are owed compensation for medical bills, car repairs, lost income, and other damages.

-But this is just one of several important steps you should take to safeguard a potential insurance claim and strengthen a potential personal injury lawsuit.
+But this is just one of several important steps you should take to safeguard a potential car accident claim and strengthen a car accident case.